 He spent six years in this position before resigning in 2005 to pursue a Doctorate of Physical Therapy at Wheeling Jesuit University.
 His additional experience includes serving as a clinical athletic trainer for the Wheeling Hospital Physical Therapy Department and working as the head athletic trainer for various local high schools and numerous local summer sports camps.
 While earning his doctorate, he was instrumental in providing the legwork necessary for the development and approval of the new athletic training major at WJU.
-He was graduated from the Doctor of Physical Therapy program in August 2007 at which time he was hired as the Department Chair and Program Director for the Department of Athletic Training.
-Hanna remained in this position through the 2011-12 academic year and successfully oversaw the program through its inaugural accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) in 2010.
-In addition to his full-time duties as a professor and chair, he also served the university by adjunct instructing in the Doctor of Physical Therapy Program.
+He was graduated from the Doctor of Physical Therapy program in August 2007, at which time he was hired as the department chair and program director for the WJU Department of Athletic Training.
+David remained in this position through the 2011-12 academic year and successfully oversaw the program through its inaugural accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) in 2010.
+In addition to his full-time duties as a professor and chair, he served the university by adjunct instructing in the Doctor of Physical Therapy program.

-Hanna’s graduates have found employment in clinics, high schools, and professional sports, as well as gaining successful acceptances into a wide variety of graduate schools in Athletic Training, Physician Assistant, Counseling and Psychology, Physical Therapy, and Medical School.
+David’s graduates have found employment in clinics, high schools, and professional sports, as well as gaining successful acceptances into a wide variety of graduate schools in athletic training, physician assistant, counseling and psychology, physical therapy, and medical school.

-Hanna returned to the Hilltop in August of 2012 to head the development of the Athletic Training Education Program at West Liberty University.
-As Program Director/Associate Professor, he is responsible for the curriculum development and overseeing the program through an accreditation process by the CAATE.
+David returned to the Hilltop in August of 2012 to head the development of the Athletic Training Education Program at West Liberty University.
+As program director/associate professor, he is responsible for the curriculum development and overseeing the program through an accreditation process by the CAATE.
 In addition to these duties, he continues to adjunct in the Doctor of Physical Therapy Program at WJU; he is an active physical therapist in the West Virginia Birth to Three System (early intervention), where he evaluates and treats children from ages newborn to three years of age.
-Hanna also works on a casual basis as a physical therapist at the outpatient physical therapy department at Wheeling Hospital.
+David also works on a casual basis as a physical therapist at the outpatient physical therapy department at Wheeling Hospital.

 - 2007 – current Licensed Physical Therapist